cosmos72/gomacro/README.md

   just run `gomacro` from your command line or, better, `rlwrap gomacro` (rlwrap is a wrapper that adds history and line editing to terminal-based programs - available on many platforms) Available options:
-    -e EXPRESSIONS: evaluate the expressions, then exit
+    -e EXPRESSIONS: evaluate the expressions
-    -q: quiet. suppress startup message and prompt (default when executing a file)
+    -s: silent. suppress startup message and prompt (default when executing a file)
     -v: verbose. show the result of expressions and statements (default for interactive REPL and -e EXPRESSIONS)

 * a library that adds Eval() and scripting capabilities